sanjana459/GitHub-Practice/readme.md

 No commits yet
 ```

-Only the `gitone` folder is being tracked — not the parent folders.
+Only the `gitone` folder is being tracked, not the parent folders.

 Important: Git must be initialized only once per project, inside the folder you want to track.